-PCCs ensure community needs are met as effectively as possible, and are improving local relationships through building confidence and restoring trust.
+PCCs should ensure community needs are met as effectively as possible.
 They work in partnership across a range of agencies at local and national level to ensure there is a unified approach to preventing and reducing crime.

 Under the terms of the Police Reform and Social Responsibility Act 2011, PCCs must:

 - secure an efficient and effective police for their area.

 - appoint the Chief Constable, hold them to account for running the force, and if necessary dismiss them.